pynklynn/notific8/README.md

     * Custom themes should be named .jquery-notific8-notification.[theme name] in your stylesheet
 * sticky: boolean for whether or not the notification should stick
     * If sticky is set to true, life will be ignored if it is also set

+All of these settings are available to be configured.
+The configure function is used if you have specific settings such as theme and life that you want every notification to share.
+By configuring these settings, they become the new defaults and you don't have to type them for every notification.
+The configure function can be called multiple times.

 ## Browser support